-29. The owner or operator shall maintain records required by this Order of Approval, as well as the records identified in the Operation and Maintenance Plan required by Regulation I, Section 5.05, for two years and make them available to Puget Sound Clean Air Agency personnel upon request.
-30. Upon issuance of this Order of Approval, this Order supersedes and cancels Order of Approval No. 939 dated April 4, 1973, Order of Approval 1938 issued July 16, 1998, and Order of Approval 3536 issued January 20, 2006.
+28. The owner or operator shall maintain records required by this Order of Approval, as well as the records identified in the Operation and Maintenance Plan required by Regulation I, Section 5.05, for two years and make them available to Puget Sound Clean Air Agency personnel upon request.
+29. Upon ~~startup issuance of this of the equipment reviewed under this~~ Order of Approval, this Order supersedes and cancels Order of Approval No. 939 dated April 4, 1973, Order of Approval 1938 issued July 16, 1998, and Order of Approval 3536 issued January 20, 2006.